-There are several reasons a hearing might be necessary during a workers’ compensation case.
+There are several reasons a hearing might be necessary during a workers’ compensation case, including:

-- Denied claims – This is one of the most common reasons workers need to attend a court hearing.
-If you disagree with the insurer’s denial of your claim, you have the right to request a reconsideration hearing with the ALJ.
-This hearing gives you the opportunity to present additional facts that support your case and ask the Board to reverse the denial.
+This is one of the most common reasons workers need to attend court hearings.
+If you disagree with the insurer’s denial, you have the right to request a reconsideration hearing with an Administrative Law Judge (ALJ).
+This hearing gives you the opportunity to present additional facts to support your case and ask the Board to reverse the denial.

-- Catastrophic determinations – If you believe your injury was catastrophic in nature, you will need to request a hearing to obtain an official designation as catastrophic.
-This is important because if the insurer labels your case catastrophic, you will potentially qualify for both lifetime income and medical benefits.
+If you believe your injury was catastrophic in nature, you will need to request a hearing to obtain an official designation.
+This is important because if the insurer labels your case as catastrophic, you will potentially qualify for both lifetime income and medical benefits.
 At the hearing, the ALJ will review your medical evidence and make a determination.

+The parties generally present at the hearing are the ALJ, the claimant, the employer/insurer’s representative, and the attorneys for both the claimant and the employer/insurer.
 During the court hearing, the ALJ will hear both sides of the story, review and discern the evidence, and reach a decision at the conclusion of the hearing.
-The parties generally present at the hearing are the ALJ, the claimant, the employer/insurer representative, and the attorneys for both the claimant and the employer/insurer.

 - Second opinions